 What is the difference between baby sign language and ASL?

-Baby sign language is basically ASL with a few variations.
+Baby sign language is based on ASL with a few variations.

 If you are only teaching your baby how to sign so that they can communicate with you earlier, then don’t get too hung up on the sign being ASL.